Units and calories in spirits

-4. Give alcohol-free days a go.
-If you drink regularly, your body starts to build up a tolerance to alcohol.
-This is one of the main reasons why it’s important to consider taking regular breaks from drinking.
+4. Give alcohol-free days a go If you drink regularly, your body starts to build up a tolerance to alcohol.
+This is one of the main reasons why many medical experts recommend taking regular days off from drinking to ensure you don't become addicted to alcohol.
+Alcohol free drinks are a good way of cutting down, and why not give our non alcoholic cocktails a go?
 Test out having a break for yourself and see what positive results you notice.

 5. Keep a drink diary If you choose to drink, recording exactly what you've drunk during the week will give you a great idea of whether you're within the guidelines.
 MyDrinkaware, our drink tracking tool, is perfect for this.

 Discover some more practical ways to cut back on spirits with our tips on cutting down

 Are you drinking too much?